myousafzafar/pdf-unlocker/README.md

 ## ⚡ Features

-- Brute-force 4 or more digit passwords on locked PDFs
+- Brute-force 4 or more digit passwords on locked PDFs (digits are totally adjustable)
 - Stops instantly when the correct password is found
 - Saves an unlocked copy of the PDF
 - Simple, readable Python code